Foundation Course in Design

-In the introduction of the course we will cover the fundamentals as follows:
+In the introduction of the course we will cover the following:

 Experimentation (5 weeks)

-During this period the student will tackle a wide range of projects, spanning many areas of design.
-The aim of this phase is to enable the students to understand their own interests and abilities in preparation for the next stage
+During this period the students will tackle a wide range of design and drawing challenges, spanning many areas of design.
+The students will be introduced to industry-standard software (Adobe Illustrator, Adobe Photoshop and Adobe Indesign).
+Therefore it is relevant for the students to bring their computers with the required software installed.
+This stage aims to enable the students to understand their interests and abilities in different design fields.

-The experimental stage is to challenge the creativity of the student; through a set of established projects they will complete a variety of design work.
+The experimental stage is to challenge the creativity of the students; through an established project where they will complete a variety of design work.

-The projects are organized so that the students try elements of each discipline, from fashion, graphics and interior architecture.
+The project is organized so that the students try elements of each discipline, from fashion, graphics and interior architecture.

-Each project is written to encourage the student to develop their own ideas, they will start with a design brief, they are expected to research the topic, and produce a high quality body of work.
+The project is written to encourage the students to develop their ideas.
+They will start with a design brief, then are expected to research the topic, and produce a high-quality body of work.

 Specialisation (4 weeks)

-All these projects will be discussed and agreed in advance with the tutor.
-The tutor will be able to suggest projects, although the student will be encouraged to develop ideas and concepts of their own.
+All the project will be discussed and agreed in advance with the tutor.
+The tutor will be able to suggest solutions, although the student will be encouraged to develop ideas and concepts of their own.

-The specialisation phase will introduce students to the concept of writing and working to a brief it will give the students an understanding of how design works in the commercial world.
+The specialisation stage will introduce students to the concept of working accordingly to a brief.
+The project will give the students an understanding of how design works in the commercial world.

 Presentation (1 week)

-The student is expected to present their self-directed projects.
-They will also build a portfolio of their work, to show prospective degree courses.
+The students are expected to present their self-directed project.
+They will also build a portfolio of their work to show prospective degree courses.

-An essential aspect of being a designer is compiling and presenting work.
+An essential aspect of being a designer is compiling and presenting a project.
 This short stage will be divided into two parts to helps students gain confidence in showing their work.

-Students will give a short presentation (10 minutes maximum) of their best work.
-They will not aim to show everything that they have done, but focus in on projects that they feel have been successful and why.
+Students will give a short presentation (15 minutes maximum) of their projects.
+They will not aim to show everything that they have done, but focus in on the best of their projects.

-Lastly each student will build a portfolio fit for degree level interviews.
-It will be neat, orderly and show the best of the students work.
-It will show finished pieces and very importantly the development process.
+Then, each student will build a portfolio fit for degree level interviews.
+It will be neat, orderly and show all the work developed for the project.
+It will show sketches alongside to finished deliverables, all sustained by a development process.

 International StudentsInternational students can enter on a Tourist Visa, which is valid for 3 months.
 See More